Table of Contents

 What questions should I ask my plastic surgeon about breast reduction surgery?

-You should ask if they are board certified first, and then discuss options for the reduction you desire.
-You might want to review the various techniques as well and which technique they feel will give you the best breast reduction results with the least amount of scarring.
+You are free to ask Dr. Wallach any questions you have about the procedure or his practice during your consultation.
+Key topics to discuss include options for the reduction you desire, as well as your desired result.
+You might want to review the various techniques as well and ask which technique Dr. Wallach feels will give you the best breast reduction results with the least amount of scarring.

 What are the risks of breast reduction surgery?

-The main risks of breast lift surgery are unfavorable scarring, asymmetry, infection, bleeding, nipple loss, skin loss, fat necrosis, fluid collections, dysesthesias, and need for revisions.
+The main risks of breast reduction surgery are unfavorable scarring, asymmetry, infection, bleeding, nipple loss, skin loss, fat necrosis, fluid collections, dysesthesias, and need for revisions.

 How should I prepare for breast reduction surgery?

-I tell my patients to eat a well-balanced diet and exercise regularly.
-I also want them to avoid any medications or supplements that may cause excessive bleeding.
+Breast reduction patients should be at a stable weight and eat a well-balanced diet and exercise regularly.
+Dr. Wallach also wants patients to avoid any medications or supplements that may cause excessive bleeding.

 What are the steps of a breast reduction procedure?

-The breast reduction procedure usually includes raising the nipple areola complex, maybe making the areola smaller, molding the breast tissue and reducing the volume.
-Various skin patterns may be used based upon the extent of sagging and laxity.
+The breast reduction procedure usually includes raising the nipple areola complex, perhaps making the areola smaller, molding the breast tissue, and reducing the volume.
+Various skin excision patterns may be used based on the extent of sagging and laxity.

 What should I expect during my breast reduction recovery?